AkashNeil/diary/README.md

   * options = one? many? upsert?
 * upsert is defined as operation that "creates a new document when no document matches the query criteria.
 * $addToSet adds an element only if does not exist whereas $push will add the element even if it already exists.
+* $pull removes all instances of a specified element from an array.
+* $pop removes the last element in an array.
+If you want to remove the first element of an array, then use the $pop operator with a '-1' value.
+* $pop, $push, $pull and $addToSet will all fail on a non-array.

 #### Some helpful links: